Amrita-TIFAC-Cyber-Blockchain/2025_22AVP103-Mastery-Over-Mind/Assets/Journal/CB.SC.U4CYS25115/README.md

 ## Journal Record
 scenario 1 :-
 I want to express my gratitude to my friend Srihas, who sits beside me in class.
-From the very beginning of my journey at Amrita, whenever I faced any difficulty in understanding something, he would patiently explain it to me in a very simple manner, without any hesitation.
+From the very beginning of my journey in Amrita, whenever I have faced any difficulty in understanding something, he would patiently explain to me in a very simple manner, without any hesitation.
-I still remember one day in math class when I couldn’t understand a particular problem.
-I asked him multiple times, and without any anger or frustration, he explained it to me again and again.
+I still remember one day in maths class, when I could not understand a particular problem.
+I have asked him multiple times, without any anger or frustration, he explained it to me again and again.
 What I admire most in him is his patience and willingness to help others.
-He never makes me feel silly for not understanding something.
-His help has made me feel more confident in my classes.
-I am really lucky to have him as my friend and desk partner.
-He is a very kind person who truly cares about people.
-His support has made my whole journey at Amrita much better.
+He never make me feel silly for not understanding something.
+His help had made me feel more confident inthe class.
+I am really lucky to have him as my friend .
+He is a very kind person who truly cares about the people.
+His support made my whole journey in Amrita much better.
-He is smart, but he's also humble and approachable.
+He is smart, but he also humble and approachable.
 He always makes sure I've understood before moving on.
-It's great to have someone so dependable sitting right next to me.
-His positive attitude makes even difficult classes more enjoyable.
-I've learned just as much from his kindness as I have from his explanations.
+It is great to have someone who set beside me is trutable and we can dependon him.
+His positive attitude makes even difficult classes more eassy.
+I have learned just as much from his kindness as I have from his explanations.

 scenario 2 :-